Simplified decision making in the belief space using belief sparsification: Conclusions

-Practically, when applying the paradigm to BSP problems, planning can be conducted considering a sparse approximation of the prior belief.
-We provided a scalable algorithm for generation of such sparse approximations.
+Practically, when applying the paradigm to the belief space, decision making can be conducted considering a sparse approximation of the prior belief.
+We provided a scalable algorithm for generation of such approximations.
 This versatile algorithm can generate approximations of different degrees, based on the subset of state variables selected for the sparsification.
 Specifically, by identifying the problem's \emph{uninvolved variables}, we can provide an action consistent approximation, which is \emph{guaranteed} to preserve the action selection.
 As explained in Section~\ref{sec:prob-analysis}, our sparsification approach is original and intuitive, as it exploits the belief's underlying Bayes net structure.
 We presented an in-depth study of our approach, and demonstrated it in a highly realistic active SLAM simulation.
-We showed that using this sparsification of the uninvolved variables, planning time can be significantly reduced, while, as mentioned, guaranteeing no loss in the quality of solution.
-We then showed that planning time can be reduced even further, if using a full sparsification (i.e., sparsifying all the state variables); in practice, for this configuration, we experienced no loss in the quality of solution, as well.
+We showed that using sparsification of uninvolved variables, planning time can be significantly reduced, while, as mentioned, guaranteeing no loss in the quality of solution.
+We then showed that planning time can be reduced even further, when sparsifying all the state variables; in practice, for this configuration, we experienced no loss in the quality of solution, as well.
 Nonetheless, we demonstrated how the theoretical loss in that case can be bounded.

 The proposed novel paradigm offers many possible future research directions.
 In general, other sparsification methods, besides the provided algorithm, can be used in similar ways; however, their impact on the action selection should be examined.
 Potentially, existing (approximated) solution methods for POMDPs can also be evaluated with our theoretical framework, to provide a standard comparison tool for measuring the accuracy of planning algorithms.
 Also, this framework can be used to develop a scheme for elimination of candidate actions; in fact, we have already developed a proof of concept for this idea \citep{Elimelech17isrr}.
 We can also examine other simplification methods, such as altering the action set or the objective function.
 Developing simplification methods for more general beliefs, such as multi-modal Gaussians, can hold important practical significance.
 Derivation of tighter loss bounds is also of interest.
 Overall, with the versatility of these ideas, we expect the approach to yield a substantial contribution to the research community.